 Make sure you have support

-Even some micro doses of psychedelics can bring up emotional content.
-Make sure that you are resources with social support incase some difficult content comes up for you.
-Having close friends to reach out to as well as a therapist is recommended if you intend to try microdosing mushrooms or other psychedelics for depression.
-There are more and more psychedelic integration circle and support groups sprouting up.
+Even some microdoses of psychedelics can bring up emotional content.
+Make sure that you are resourced with social support in case some difficult content comes up for you.
+Having close friends to reach out to, as well as a therapist is recommended if you intend to try microdosing mushrooms or other psychedelics for depression.
+There are more and more psychedelic integration circles and support groups sprouting up.
 Check to see if there’s a psychedelic community meet up near you.
 If not, there are lots of online forums.

 To learn how to make your own DIY microdose setup, be sure to tune in to Part 2 and Part 3 of our microdosing series.